 Teens and younger adults are prone to acne.
 Most people experience intermittent acne for several years before their symptoms improve as they age.
 Acne can occasionally persist until adulthood.
 In persons over 35, acne affects about 3% of the population.

-Use non -comedogenic water-based products; they are less likely to clog your skin’s pores.
-Use a water¬-based emollient without any smell if dry skin is an issue.
+Use non-comedogenic water-based products; they are less likely to clog your skin’s pores.
+Use a water-based emollient without any fragrance if dry skin is an issue.

 Conclusion

-Although acne is not deadly, its intensity can have major psychological repercussions (such as sadness) and leave a victim with scars and discomfort .
-The sebaceous glands responsible for acne are located on the forehead and face because they provide a selective advantage by ‘lubricating’ the broadest areas of the newborn, facilitating the delivery process.
+Although acne is not life-threatening, its symptoms can cause significant psychological distress, which sometimes accompanies health concerns.
+It can also leave a person with scarring and discomfort.
+The sebaceous glands responsible for acne are located on the forehead and face because they provide a selective advantage by lubricating the broadest areas of the skin, supporting the skin’s protective functions.
+For more skin health strategies, see our gentle pigment renewal resource.